Expand To Show Full Article

 Bless you!

-This lesson will be useful to learn all the different ways you can translate bless you into Italian.
-(Yes, there’s more than one!)
+This lesson will be useful to learn all the different ways to translate bless you into Italian.
+(Yes, there are more than one!)

 woman sneezing into mask